-- Organisations involved in the application must register in the Participant Portal and receive a Participant Identification Code (PIC).
-Organisations / groups of young people that have already obtained a PIC through their participation in other EU programmes do not need to register again.
-The PIC obtained from this previous registration is valid also for applying under the European Solidarity Corps; - check the compliance with the criteria for the relevant Action; - check the financial conditions (only applicable to requests for funding, not relevant for Quality Label); - fill in and submit the application form.
+- Organisations/groups involved in the application must register and receive an identification code.
+Organisations/groups of young people that have already obtained such an identification code do not need to register again; - check the compliance with the criteria for the relevant Action; - check the financial conditions (only applicable to requests for funding, not relevant for Quality Label); - fill in and submit the application form.

-STEP 1: REGISTER IN THE PARTICIPANT PORTAL
+STEP 1: REGISTER THE ORGANISATION

-Organisations involved in the application must be registered and provide their basic legal and financial data in the Education, Audiovisual, Culture, Citizenship and Volunteering Participant Portal, if not already done.
+Organisations involved in any application must be registered and provide their basic legal and financial data in either the Erasmus+ and European Solidarity Corps platform for projects submitted to National Agencies or in the Education, Audiovisual, Culture, Citizenship and Volunteering Participant Portal for projects submitted at the Education, Audiovisual, and Culture Executive Agency (EACEA).

-To register in the Participant Portal, the person representing an organisation (or a group of young people) must carry out the following steps:
+To register, the person representing an organisation (or a group of young people) must carry out the following steps:

 - Create an EU Login account (unless the person representing the organisation/group already has an account).
-EU Login accounts can be created via the following website: https://webgate.ec.europa.eu/cas/login; - Access the Participant Portal and register on behalf of the organisation/group.
-Guidance and Frequently Asked Questions are available on the Participant Portal, which can be accessed using the following link: http://ec.europa.eu/education/participants/portal/desktop/en/organisations/register.html.
+EU Login accounts can be created via the following website: https://webgate.ec.europa.eu/cas/login; - Access one of the above registration system and register on behalf of the organisation/group.

-The organisation needs to register only once in the Participant Portal.
-Once the registration is completed, the organisation/group will obtain a Participant Identification Code (PIC).
-The PIC, which is an unique identifier and is necessary for the submission of applications, enables the organisation/group to fill-in the online application forms in a simpler manner (i.e. by inserting the PIC number in the form, all the information provided by the organisation/group at registration stage will be automatically displayed in the form).
+Once the registration is completed, the organisation/group will obtain an organisation ID (for projects managed by National Agencies) or a Participant Identification Code - PIC (for projects managed by EACEA).
+This code, which is a unique identifier and is necessary for the submission of applications, enables the organisation/group to fill-in the online application forms in a simpler manner (i.e. by inserting the code in the form, all the information provided by the organisation/group at registration stage will be automatically displayed in the form).